MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/read.md

   >
   > * Currently, the searchable PDF capability is only supported by Read OCR model `prebuilt-read`.
 When using this feature, please specify the `modelId` as `prebuilt-read`, as other model types will return an error.
   > * Searchable PDF is included with the 2024-11-30 (GA) `prebuilt-read` model with no additional cost for generating a searchable PDF output.
->   * Searchable PDF currently only supports PDF files as input.
-Support for other file types, such as image files, will be available later.

 ### Use searchable PDFs